cancan233/AdaIN/README.md

 The `requirements.txt` contains all packages in our virtual environment when implementing this model.

 ## Results
 Below we presented several examples created by the AdaIN model implemented.
 The orginal content image is a picture taken in Brown University Main Green.
 For more examples, please check `./examples/results` folder.
+For pretrained models, [click here](https://drive.google.com/drive/folders/1ifTga2jPIISksZljsg8HYHo9WvVfbwYW?usp=sharing)

 |Styles| Results|
 | ---- | ------ |